 The functional currency of each of the entities included in the accompanying consolidated financial statements is the local currency where the entity is domiciled.
-Functional currencies include the Chinese Yuan, US, Singapore, and Canadian dollar.
+Functional currencies include Chinese Yuan, US, Singapore, and Canadian dollar.
 Most transactions within the entities are conducted in functional currencies.
 As such, none of the entities included in the consolidated financial statements engage in hedging activities.
-The Company is exposed to a foreign currency risk with the Chinese Yuan, Canadian and Singapore dollar.
-A 10% change in the Chinese Yuan, Canadian and Singapore dollar would increase or decrease other comprehensive loss or discontinued operations by \$2,100,000.
+The Company is exposed to a foreign currency risk when its subsidiaries hold currency other than its functional currency.
+A 10% change in foreign currencies held would increase or decrease other comprehensive loss or by \$925,000.